nlmuscanell/UCF-PROJECT-02/README.md

 # Interactive Dashboard - Fast Food Nutrition

-Project Team:
+**Project Team:**
-Kathy Manthey
+Kathy Manthey,
-Manuela Munoz
+Manuela Munoz,
 Nicole Muscanell

-##### **Project Purpose**: Provide nutritional data for three major fast food chains in an interactive visual dashboard.
+**Project Purpose**: Provide nutritional data for three major fast food chains in an interactive visual dashboard.

 **Homepage:**
 The home page provides access to the dashboard as well as links to the data and full restaurant menus.